g-sowani/library-management-2.0/README.md

 - Trending This Week strip — top 8 books by borrow count in the last 7 days
 - Personalised recommendations — content-based (genre/author preference profile)
 - Collaborative recommendations — users with similar reading history
-- **My Profile tab** — membership info card, active borrows, reservations, fines, and donation history in one place
+- **My Profile tab** — membership info card, active borrows, reservations, fines, and donation history in one place; borrow/reservation/fines tables are center-aligned
 - **Profile photo** — upload and change a profile avatar from the My Profile tab; avatar shown in the top-bar dropdown and resized/compressed client-side before upload
 - **Donate a Book** — submit a physical book for the library; earn 1/4 of its estimated value as library credit upon admin approval
 - **Community tab** *(Gold members only)* — create and join member communities, make posts, comment with unlimited reply threading, and react with SVG reaction icons (like / love / haha / wow / sad / angry); red badge on the tab title shows new activity since your last visit
+- **Toast notifications** — brief bottom-right confirmations appear after every key action (borrow, return, reserve, cancel, donate, avatar upload, community actions)

 **Admin**
 - Add / edit / delete books; ISBN uniqueness enforced